jusw/ssdocs/install.rst

 **Installing SpreadServe for the first time**

-* Download the installer from our download page to your target Windows host.
+* Download the latest installer from http://spreadserve.com/s3/downloads.html to your target Windows host.
-* Launch the ss_install_0.4.2a.exe installer by double clicking, or running it at the command line.
+* Launch the installer by double clicking, or running it at the command line.
 * Check the license terms and click "I Agree".
 * Choose your install options